fabio-miranda/fabio-miranda.github.io/courses/cs594-fall-2021/cs594-fall-2021-syllabus.md

 #### Format and Teaching Methods

+The course is divided into four parts: 1) buildings blocks, where we will cover the current technologies, frameworks and libraries to build visual analytics systems for big data; 2) visualization, where we will discuss visualization implications of handling big data; 3) data, covering data management techniques to handle big data; and 4) analytics, covering the data mining and technical frameworks to extract patterns or insights that can drive visual analytics systems.

 The course will be driven by lectures and in-class discussion.
 Other relevant activities include reading research papers, programming and written assignments, and a final project.

 ***